 The Lightning were able to resign Brayden Point this offseason after lengthy negotiations that were halted by a 3 year, $6.75M deal to bring Point back to Amalie Arena.
 The 23-year-old Canadian will remain in the Lightning’s center rotation, as he has been since being drafted by the team in 2014.
 Point accompanied Kucherov in the top fifteen in points last year, tallying 41 goals and 51 assists, good for 12th in the league.
 Resigning Point to keep the trio of him, Kucherov and Stamkos together was key for the Lightning’s Cup hopes.
 Our eye’s will be on Point this evening as his 2019 campaign gets underway.

-Sean Hawes is a contributor to Feud Sports.
+Sean Hawes is a contributor to Post to Post Links II error: No post found with slug "feud-sports".
 You can follow him and the rest of the team on Twitter below.